junxit/us-congress-code/title-05/chapter-5/sec-552b.md

 ### Short Title of 1976 Amendment

 Pub.
 L. 94–409, § 1, Sept.
 13, 1976, 90 Stat.
 1241, provided: “That this Act [enacting this section, amending sections 551, 552, 556, and 557 of this title, section 10 of Pub.
-L. 92–463, set out in the Appendix to this title, and section 410 of Title 39, and enacting provisions set out as notes under this section] may be cited as the ‘Government in the Sunshine Act’.”
+L. 92–463, formerly set out in the Appendix to this title, and section 410 of Title 39, and enacting provisions set out as notes under this section] may be cited as the ‘Government in the Sunshine Act’.”

 ### Termination of Reporting Requirements